 Share a Fact

-Begin with a startling statistic that emphasizes the importance of the issue your company is addressing.
-For example,
+Begin with a startling statistic that emphasizes the business problems.

 Pose a question to your audience.
 Here’s an example: “What if I told you there’s a way to [solve a common problem] that has caused X% of people to [negative impact] annually